Contents

 Circle School Subjects Worksheet

-1. Take a close look at each picture on the worksheet.
-Every image shows something related to a school subject—like math, science, art, or history.
-Under each picture, you’ll see a few word choices.
-Carefully think about what the picture shows, then circle the word that best matches the school subject in the image.
+Look carefully at each picture on the worksheet.
+Every image shows an activity related to a school subject, such as math, science, art, or history.
+Below each picture, you will see several word options.
+Think about what the picture represents and circle the word that best matches the school subject.

 Fill in the Blank School Subjects Worksheets

-Read each question or look at each picture carefully.
-Then, look at the word box provided on the worksheet.
-The box contains several possible answers.
-Your job is to choose the word that best completes each sentence or matches each picture.
+Read each question or study each picture carefully.
+Then look at the word box on the worksheet and select the word that best completes the sentence or matches the image.

 Matching School Subjects Worksheet